ipfs/ipfs-docs/docs/how-to/default-profile.md

 > convert 2020/12/06 21:29:02 All tasks finished
 ```

-This can take a very long time to complete depending on the size of the datastore.
-If running this on a headless server it's recommended to use something like `screen` or `tmux` to run this command in a persistent shell.
+This can take a very long time to complete.
+If you are running this on a headless server we recommend you use something like `screen` or `tmux` to run this command in a persistent shell.

 After the above command finishes, your IPFS node should be reset to the default profile.